Divorce in the United States: Rates of divorce

 A 2008 study by Jenifer L. Bratter and Rosalind B. King conducted on behalf of the Education Resources Information Center examined whether crossing racial boundaries increased the risk of divorce.
 Using the 2002 National Survey of Family Growth (Cycle VI), the likelihood of divorce for interracial couples to that of same-race couples was compared.
 Comparisons across marriage cohorts revealed that, overall, interracial couples have higher rates of divorce, particularly for those that married during the late 1980s.
-The authors found that gender plays a significant role in interracial divorce dynamics: According to the adjusted models predicting divorce as of the 10th year of marriage, interracial marriages that are the most vulnerable involve White females and non-White males (with the exception of White females/Hispanic White males) relative to White/White couples.
-White wife/Black husband marriages are twice as likely to divorce by the 10th year of marriage compared to White/White couples.
-Conversely, White men/non-White women couples show either very little or no differences in divorce rates.
-Asian wife/White husband marriages show only 4% greater likelihood of divorce by the 10th year of marriage than White/White couples.
-In the case of Black wife/White husband marriages, divorce by the 10th year of marriage is 44% less likely than among White/White unions.
-Intermarriages that did not cross a racial barrier, which was the case for White/Hispanic White couples, showed statistically similar likelihoods of divorcing as White/White marriages.
+The authors found that gender plays a significant role in interracial divorce dynamics: According to the adjusted models predicting divorce as of the tenth year of marriage, interracial marriages that are the most vulnerable involve White females and non-White males (with the exception of White females and Hispanic White males) relative to White-White couples.
+White wife-Black husband marriages are twice as likely to divorce by the tenth year of marriage compared to White-White couples.
+Conversely, White men-non-White women couples show either very little or no differences in divorce rates.
+Asian wife-White husband marriages show only 4% greater likelihood of divorce by the tenth year of marriage than White-White couples.
+In the case of Black wife-White husband marriages, divorce by the tenth year of marriage is 44% less likely than among White-White unions.
+Intermarriages that did not cross a racial barrier, which was the case for White-Hispanic White couples, showed statistically similar likelihoods of divorcing as White-White marriages.

 A 2011 study at the University of Iowa found that a woman's loss of virginity before age 18 was correlated with a greater number of occurrences of divorce within the first 10 years of marriage.

 A 2012 study cited by Pew Research Center found that an estimated 78% of women with bachelor's degrees, and 65% of men with bachelor's degrees who married between 2006-2010 can expect their marriages to last at least two decades.
-Women with a high school degree or less, on the other hand, face a meager 40% probability of their marriages surviving the same period.
+Women with a high school degree or less, on the other hand, face a 40% probability of their marriages surviving the same period.

 Studies have shown that men who "earn high incomes have a decreased probability of getting a divorce".
 However, higher income makes a woman's chances of marriage less likely and it has no connection to possible divorces.
 In 1995, divorce rates have gone down due to education rates going up.
 This is because educated individuals make higher incomes in most cases, which result in less financial stress when couples set down to get married.
 Lower income couples value and respect marriage just as much as higher income couples, however lower income couples are more likely to get a divorce because of financial strains on their marriage.
 Having low income is not the only factor that can potentially lead to divorce.
 Religious beliefs, morals and compatibility all come into play when it comes to long term marital statuses.